nyota-stablecoin/ntzs-stablecoin/README.md

 ### Meta-Transaction Flow

-The cNGN implementation supports gasless transactions through the ERC-2771 meta-transaction pattern:
+The nTZS implementation supports gasless transactions through the ERC-2771 meta-transaction pattern:

 1. **User Signing**: A user signs a transaction request off-chain with their private key
 2. **Relayer Processing**: A relayer (service provider) submits the signed request to the Forwarder contract